andygrunwald/gotrap/README.md

 }
 ```

-`concurrent` specifies the number of changesets / merge requests which are handled by *gotrap* in parallel.
+`concurrent` specifies the number of changesets / pull requests which are handled by *gotrap* in parallel.
 Please take in mind that this number depends on the [Per Repository Concurrency Setting of Travis CI](http://blog.travis-ci.com/2014-07-18-per-repository-concurrency-setting/).
 This is handled by a simple semaphore.